Jazzy 'Charlie Brown Christmas' swings on after 57 years

 "The version with the children singing is so special," she told The Associated Press.
 "There's something very unique and heartwarming about children singing."

-The St. Paul’s Church Choir from San Rafael, California, was hired to sing “Christmas Time is Here” and “Hark, the Herald Angels Sing.”
-Producers infuriated the choir director by choosing a slightly out-of-tune version of the carol; they thought it captured an innocence they were seeking, said Bang.
+The St. Paul's Church Choir from San Rafael, California, was hired to sing "Christmas Time is Here" and "Hark, the Herald Angels Sing."
+Producers infuriated the choir director by choosing a slightly out-of-tune version of the carol; they thought it captured an innocence they were seeking, said Bang, who wrote liner notes for the box set.

 Some at CBS were nervous before the special aired.
 Executives wondered if viewers would accept their favorite comic strip characters come to "life" with voices and movement.
 Schulz's insistence that the show quote from the Bible gave it a religious focus that television entertainment typically steered clear of.